proxmox/ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 :Description: The default policy for using compression if the per-pool property
               ``compression_mode`` is not set. ``none`` means never use compression. ``passive`` means use compression when
-              `clients hint`_ that data is compressible.  ``aggressive`` means use compression unless clients hint that data is not compressible.
+              :c:func:`clients hint <rados_set_alloc_hint>` that data is
+              compressible.  ``aggressive`` means use compression unless
-              ``force`` means use compression under all circumstances even if the clients hint that the data is not compressible.
+              clients hint that data is not compressible.  ``force`` means use compression under all circumstances even if the clients hint that the data is not compressible.
 :Type: String
 :Required: No
 :Valid Settings: ``none``, ``passive``, ``aggressive``, ``force``